umamialex/financier/README.md

 #### Portfolio.addStock(_Stock_ stock, _Float_ value, _Boolean_ _[Opt]_ clone)
 Add a stock to the portfolio.
 This stock is stored in the `Portfolio.stocks`.
-Relative weights for the entire portfolio are automagically recalculated.
+`Stock.weight` for all securities are automagically recalculated.

 The parameter `stock` is the `Stock` object being added.  `value` represents the market value for the security as a `float`.
 Currency should be kept consistent.